Bias reduction in g-computation for covariate adjustment in randomized clinical trials: G-computation with FC

-\paragraph{Simulation Experiment I(a)} Figure~\ref{fig:gc_fc} summarizes the results from a simulation experiment to evaluate the finite-sample performance of $\hmu_2-\hmu_1$ (\textbf{GC-MLE}) and $\tmu_2-\tmu_1$ (\textbf{GC-FC}).
-We consider a hypothetical trial of two arms with 1:1 randomization, a sample size of $n=60$, and outcome probabilities $\mu_1=0.25$ and $\mu_2 = 0.60$.
-Details of the data generating process are provided in Appendix~\ref{append:sim-dgp}, and the estimation procedures for the nuisance parameters are described in Appendix~\ref{append:sim-est}.
+Figure~\ref{fig:gc_fc} presents results from a simulation experiment to evaluate the finite-sample performance of \textbf{GC-MLE} ($\hmu_a$) and \textbf{GC-FC} ($\tmu_a$).
+We consider a hypothetical trial with two arms (1:1 allocation) with sample sizes ranging from $n=60$ to $180$, and outcome probabilities $( \mu_1, \mu_2 ) = ( 0.25, 0.60 )$.
+Two estimands are evaluated: RD ($\mu_2-\mu_1$) and RR ($\mu_1/\mu_2$).
+Details of the data generating process can be found in Appendix~\ref{append:sim-dgp}.

 A single logistic regression working model (including a treatment indicator variable), fitted using data pooling from both arms (i.e., a pooled working model), is used for both estimators.
-The number of baseline covariates for adjustment is up to six.
-Confidence intervals are constructed by both Wald- and score-based methods.
+The number of baseline covariates for adjustment is up to $10$.
+The estimation procedures for the nuisance parameters are described in Appendix~\ref{append:sim-est}.
+Wald-type confidence intervals are constructed.

-As expected, \textbf{GC-FC}, compared with \textbf{GC-MLE}, significantly improves the coverage probabilities for interval estimation (Figure~{\ref{fig:gc_fc}a}).
-However, it introduces a non-negligible bias in point estimation (Lemma~\ref{lem:predict-fc}), leading to an underestimation of treatment effects (Figure~{\ref{fig:gc_fc}b}).
-Such a bias of \textbf{GC-FC} in the negative direction could diminish the power of testing the null hypothesis as illustrated in Figure~\ref{sfig:pow} (Appendix~\ref{append:sim-res})
+For RD ($\mu_2-\mu_1$), \textbf{GC-FC} improves interval coverage relative to \textbf{GC-MLE} (Figure~\ref{fig:gc_fc}a), with the most pronounced improvement in small samples.
+However, it incurs non-negligible bias in point estimation (Lemma~\ref{lem:predict-fc}), particularly when sample sizes are small and/or the number of adjusted covariates is large, as shown in Figure~\ref{fig:gc_fc}b.
+This negative bias leads to underestimation of treatment effects and can reduce the power of tests of the null hypothesis.

+For RR ($\mu_1/\mu_2$), \textbf{GC-FC} exhibits poorer interval coverage than \textbf{GC-MLE} in small samples and when the number of adjusted covariates is large.
+Moreover, the incurred bias is positive, implying a smaller estimated risk reduction and thus an underestimation of the treatment effect, which can reduce the power of tests of the null hypothesis.

+The above empirical results motivate us to perform bias reduction on \textbf{GC-FC} or \textbf{GC-MLE}, which we describe in detail in the next two sections.